Arsenal21/wp-braintree/wp-braintree/readme.txt

 Users can easily pay with credit cards for your products or services using one-click "Buy Now" button.

 You can accept credit card payment for products, services or digital downloads using this plugin.

+The orders are saved in the database so it can be viewed from the admin dashboard.

 = Settings Configuration =